mlang-dev/m/README.md

 The mlang is implemented in C without third party library dependency other than C standard libraries.
 The mlang compiler is compiled as a WebAssembly module so it can be run in the browser or other wasm runtime like nodejs and wastime etc. It can compile m codes into another wasm module and run it in the same environment.

+mlang is still in early development phase and subject to significant changes.

 MacOS or Linux or WSL is the recommended development OS.

 ## m code plotting mandelbrot set